The $100,000 H-1B Visa Fee Shock: What It Means for Indian Startups, Jobs, Real Estate, and Stocks

 2025: A jaw-dropping $100,000 for each new application.

-For companies, this means sending 100 employees could now cost $10 million—a cost many will never justify.
+For companies, this means sending 100 employees could now cost $10 million—a cost many will struggle to justify.

 Startups: The End of U.S. On-Site Dreams

-For Indian startups, especially early-stage ones, this changes the game.
+For Indian startups, especially early-stage ones, this change alters the landscape dramatically.

-Seed-stage founders can’t burn 5–10% of their funding on a single visa.
+Seed-stage founders can’t afford to burn 5–10% of their funding on a single visa.

-Remote-first models will become the default: build in Bengaluru, sell via Zoom, partner for U.S. presence.
+Remote-first models will likely become the norm: build in Bengaluru, sell via Zoom, and partner for a U.S. presence.

 Even unicorns will reserve visas for senior executives only.

-India’s IT exports touched $250 billion in FY 2024, with 60% tied to the U.S. This policy accelerates the shift to offshore delivery instead of on-site rotations.
+India’s IT exports reached $250 billion in FY 2024, with 60% tied to the U.S. This policy accelerates the shift to offshore delivery instead of on-site rotations.

 Talent: From Brain Drain to Brain Stay

 Historically, the brightest engineers left India for Silicon Valley.
-Now:
+Now, however, we see a different trend:

-More talent stays home: IIT and NIT grads may never attempt the $100k visa gamble.
+More talent stays home: IIT and NIT graduates may never attempt the $100k visa gamble.

-Wage premium in India: Mid-career developers could see 10–15% salary hikes as domestic demand soaks up supply.
+Wage premium in India: Mid-career developers could see 10–15% salary hikes as domestic demand increases.

-This is “reverse brain drain,” or as I’d call it: brain stay.
+This phenomenon can be termed “reverse brain drain,” or as I prefer to call it: brain stay.

 Real Estate: A Subtle Rerouting of Demand

-Less migration doesn’t mean less housing demand—it shifts where it happens.
+Less migration doesn’t necessarily mean less housing demand; it simply shifts where that demand occurs.

-More local rentals: Engineers staying in Bengaluru, Hyderabad, Pune, and NCR drive stronger leasing demand.
+More local rentals: Engineers staying in Bengaluru, Hyderabad, Pune, and NCR will drive stronger leasing demand.

-Urban absorption: Knight Frank data shows double-digit YoY growth in home sales in 2024; this policy could reinforce it.
+Urban absorption: Knight Frank data indicates double-digit year-on-year growth in home sales in 2024; this policy could reinforce that trend.

 Remittances & Services: India’s Safety Net